Composable Schemas (Preview)

 - CI runs

-- CI calls SpiceDB's WriteSchema API with the compiled schema
+zed preview schema compile - CI calls SpiceDB's WriteSchema API with the compiled schema